Student Handbook (PDF)

 The Pace University Grievance Procedure states that “claims relating to academic standing, grading or discipline are within the jurisdiction of the Academic Standing Committees and the Deans of the Colleges/Schools.”
 In lieu of an Academic Standing Committee or Dean of the English Language Institute, academic grievances are within the jurisdiction of the Institute’s Directors.

 English Language Institute instructors have the authority to determine if and how personal electronic devices are allowed to be used in the classroom.
 An ELI instructor may restrict or prohibit the use of personal electronic devices in his or her classroom, lab, or any other instructional setting.
 Audio or video recordings of classroom lessons are strictly prohibited without prior written consent of the instructor.
 Any recordings that an instructor has authorized by written consent are to be used for educational purposes only and may not be disseminated by the student.
-If the student does not adhere to the Policy, he/she may be asked to leave the classroom.
+If the student does not adhere to the Policy, they may be asked to leave the classroom.

 The 050 Advanced Beginner level assumes a basic level of English and is not suitable for Beginners with no prior English training.
-However, a Beginner with no prior English training may choose to join the 050 level, but will be required to take the support course 050F Foundations of English.”
+However, a Beginner with no prior English training may choose to join the 050 level, but will be required to take the support course 050F Foundations of English.

 The ELI strives to run every course every semester.
 However, course offerings are determined by student enrollment.
 If a 050 level does not have enough student enrollment, 050 Advanced Beginner students have the option of joining the 060 (Pre-Intermediate ) level.
 However, the 060 level will not be available for Beginners with no prior English training.